 Here you can access all that I’ve written on iRunFar.com.
 If you’d like examples of what and how I write, please see these samples from the last several years:

 I don’t keep count, but I have finished more than 60 trail races and ultramarathons.
-I have been a frequent podium finisher during my 13 years and counting with the sport.
+I have been a frequent podium finisher during my 15 years and counting with the sport.
 In 2013, I won the Marathon des Sables, a stage race in Morocco.
 In 2016, I completed the Nolan’s 14 route in Colorado and set the women’s fastest known time on it.
-In 2017, I finished the Bob Graham Round in England, becoming one of the few Americans to yet undertake this iconic fell-running adventure.
-In 2018, I won three races ranging from a half marathon to 100 kilometers in length, and finished in the top five of three more.
+In 2017, I finished the Bob Graham Round in England, becoming one of just a couple Americans to yet undertake this iconic fell-running adventure.
+In the last two years, I won four races ranging from a half marathon to 100 kilometers in length, and finished in the top five of five more ultras.

 For three years prior to working full time for iRunFar, I worked as a freelance writer and editor.
 And before that, I worked for a decade in interpretive education and communications at three national parks: Big Bend, Yellowstone, and Yosemite.
 My undergraduate degree is in geology and my master’s is in resource interpretation, a form of education.